 Define Why You Want to Go to Esthetics School

 Before you go to esthetics school, define why you are doing it.
 Do you want to work as an esthetician?
 Do you want to be a beauty specialist in the corporate world?
 Whatever you have in mind, research the realities of the marketplace by talking to people in the business.

 Talk to other estheticians and ask them about the realities of the workplace: market demand, starting salaries, stress levels, and what the best and worst parts of the job are.
 Call the owners or spa directors at spas where you would like to work and tell them that you're considering going to esthetician school.
 Find out if they consider hiring people right out of school.

 Whenever you talk to someone in the business, ask which esthetics school they went to or hire from.
 That will give you a good idea which esthetician schools have the best reputations

-It’s also very important to make an on-site visit to the esthetician school.
+It’s also imperative to make an on-site visit to the esthetician school.
 Do you like the atmosphere?
 Do the teachers impress you?
 Talk to students while you’re there and ask what they think (away from teachers or admissions counselors).
-Some schools have an open house or free workshops so you can get a feel for skin care in general and the atmosphere at the school.
+Some schools have an open house or free workshops so you can get a feel for skincare in general and the atmosphere at the school.

 Ask for the names and phone numbers of graduates you can call.
 They will give you their candid opinion of the school, the job market, starting salaries and what it’s like in your market once you graduate.